blackpuppy/docs/en/core-libraries/helpers/form.rst

     disable/exclude options of an input field, so ``'default' => false`` would not set any value at all.
 Instead use ``'default' => 0``.

-In addition to the above options, you can mixin any html attribute you wish to use.
+In addition to the above options, you can mixin any HTML attribute you wish to use.
 Any non-special option name will be treated as an HTML attribute, and applied to the generated HTML input element.